fleeksoft/ksoup/CONTRIBUTING.md

 This library is built with Gradle.

-* Run `./gradlew build` to build the entire project..
+* Run `./gradlew build` to build the entire project.
+It also runs all the tests.
 * Run `./gradlew <module>:check` to test only the module you are working on.
 * Run `./gradlew <module>:jvmTest` to perform only the fast JVM tests of a multiplatform module.